Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Git_Setup.md

   - The `Git CLI (Command Line Interface)` is a text-based tool used to `Interact with Git`, a distributed version control system.
   - Use Git CLI when working on `General Version Control Tasks` like `Tracking Changes`, `Branching`, `Merging`, and `Syncing With Remote Repositories` (including any platform like GitHub, GitLab, etc).
   - Git CLI `does not handle Pull Requests`.
+  - Git CLI does not support `Remote Repository Creation`.
   - Uses Git `Username/Password` or `SSH Keys` for Repository Access.
   - [**Setup and Install Git_CLI**](https://git-scm.com/downloads)
 <br>